-Most of the taxi-cabs in Mui Ne display signs offering various tours of the local attractions.
-We didn’t want to rent a scooter as the roads didn’t feel that safe and a bit of air-con is never a bad thing so we booked up a four-hour tour for $24.
-We were picked up from our hotel and set off to check out some of Mui Ne’s highlights.
-Tuan, the driver, was great and although he spoke no English and we spoke no Vietnamese we got on fine – he even gave us Vietnamese sweeties on the journey!
+Most of the taxi-cabs in the town display signs offering various Mui Ne tours of local attractions.
+We didn’t want to rent a scooter as the roads didn’t feel that safe and a bit of air-con is never a bad thing so we booked up a four-hour tour for $30.
+We were picked up from our hotel in Mui Ne and set off to check out some of the area’s highlights.
+Tuan, our driver, was great and although he spoke no English and we spoke no Vietnamese we got on fine.
+He even gave us Vietnamese sweeties on the journey!

-The red dunes are nearer to Mui Ne about 20 minutes drive from the town.
+The red sand dunes are about 20 minutes drive from the town.
 As soon as we reached the top a bunch of kids ran over to ply us with plastic surf mats but I was more than happy to stay upright that day.
-The sand was a lot coarser than the white dunes and squeaked as we trudged our way to the top – did anyone ever tell how hard it is to trek up a sand dune?
-Although not as impressive as the white dunes there are some wonderful views out to the ocean.
+The sand was a lot coarser than the white dunes and squeaked as we trudged our way to the top.
+Although the red dunes aren’t as impressive as the white dunes there are some wonderful views out to the ocean.
 I’m guessing the sunsets here are spectacular.
 There’s no charge to visit the Red Dunes.

 Mui Ne Fishing Village

-At the far end of Mui Ne beach was our last stop of the day.
-The Fairy Stream.
+At the far end of Mui Ne beach was our last stop of the day; the fairy spring in Mui Ne.
 I was a little dubious about this and thought it would consist of a few metres of muddy stream and be a bit of a tourist trap.
 I was happily surprised.
 It was actually a really pretty area with over 500m of rippling stream which had carved its way through rust coloured dunes, limestone rock formations and lush bamboo groves.

 We slipped off our sandals and started wading through the cooling water as our toes sank into soft red sand.
-Almost immediately a local teenage boy attached himself to us and although our unofficial guide was mute he made sure we understood him perfectly and pointed us to all the best areas.
-He also led us up some pretty steep banks; getting up them was okay but coming down was trickier – I think he might have overestimated my abilities!
-He pointed to my camera offering to take some photos of us and he took some pretty good shots – he had a good eye.
-You really don’t need a guide at the Fairy Stream but this guy deserved his tip.
-There’s a small enclosure en-route with snakes, crocodiles and other animals and there’s Ostrich racing if you like that kind of thing… There’s currently no admission charge to get into The Fairy Stream.
-And by the way we didn’t see any fairies.
+Almost immediately a local teenager attached himself to us and although our unofficial guide was mute he made sure we understood him perfectly and pointed us to all the best areas.
+He also led us up some pretty steep banks; getting up them was okay but coming down was trickier.
+I think he overestimated my abilities!
+You really don’t need a guide at the fairy spring but we didn’t have the heart to turn him away.
+There was no admission charge to get into the fairy stream and despite looking hard we didn’t see any fairies.

 Some of the best sunsets I’ve seen were on the beach at Mui Ne.
 We’d take a walk each evening and have a Tiger Beer at a small bar about a kilometre away and watch the sun go down as the die-hard kite-surfers made the most of the waves before dusk.